 Varies with activity: It depends on what you are doing in the gym.
 If you are weight-lifting and doing low-impact cardio (elliptical, biking), then cross-trainers are probably the best choice; but if running shoes feel more light-weight and comfortable, then go for these.
 If power walking/jogging at the gym, then definitely buy running shoes.
 You should be fit for either by purchasing at a quality athletic shoestore. ...Read moreSee 1 more doctor answer

+Depends on foot: Depending on your foot alignment, a running shoe that is either arch supporting (for people with flatfeet/pronated feet) or neutral arches (for people with high arches) is ideal.
 The shoe should support the ankle well and you should feel safe wearing it on all types of terrain.
 It should be wide enough to accomodate all of your toes.
 Minimalist and converse like cloth shoes are less than ideal. ...Read moreSee 1 more doctor answer

 I run about 5 miles a day.
 Lately my knees are very sore and have pain in my hips as well.
-Should I stop running or change shoes/ posture?
+Should i stop running or change shoes/ posture?

 Orthotics: Might be worth a try...Get a more detailed answer ›

-- Talk to a doctor online
+- Talk to a doctor live online for free

-- Best shoes for hip pain
+- Best running shoes for foot pain

 - Best running shoes for shin pain